 Watermelon and Strawberry Pops

-Watermelon and strawberry have evolved to be one of my favorite fruit combinations.
-Plus, the riper the fruit, the sweeter the pops, so this cool recipe is ideal to enjoy in the heat of summer.
+Watermelon and strawberry are the perfect combination for dairy-free, gluten-free, nut-free* pops.
+The riper the fruit, the sweeter the pops will be.
+This cool recipe is ideal to enjoy in the heat of summer.

 Makes: 4 to 6 pops